bowdenk7/attach-container-blog/README.md

 We can now use the Remote Containers extension to attach to our running container.
 Use the command palette (cmd + shift + p <replace with cool docs thing>) and search for the `Remote Containers: Attach to running container` command.

-You will then be shown a list of your running containers, select the one we just started.
+You will then be shown a list of your running containers.
+Select the one we just started.

 ![attach command](images/attach-command.png)